Skip to main content

 Where can I get beef tallow fries near me?

-Tallow fries have largely disappeared from major fast food chains, but they are making a comeback in craft burger restaurants, farm-to-table spots, and specialty pop-up food vendors.
-Your best bet is to search for local artisan burger joints or nose-to-tail restaurants in your area.
+Tallow fries have largely disappeared from major fast food chains, but they’re making a comeback in craft burger restaurants, farm-to-table spots, and specialty pop-up vendors.
+Search for local artisan burger joints or nose-to-tail restaurants in your area.

 How do I store and reuse beef tallow after frying?

-Allow the used tallow to cool completely in the pot until it solidifies.
-Carefully scoop or pour the solidified fat through a fine-mesh sieve or several layers of cheesecloth to remove any potato bits or browned sediment.
-Properly filtered frying tallow keeps well in the refrigerator for 2-3 weeks.
+Allow the used tallow to cool completely until it solidifies.
+Pour through a fine-mesh sieve or cheesecloth to remove potato bits and sediment.
+Properly filtered frying tallow keeps in the refrigerator for 2–3 weeks.

 What is the best pot for frying with tallow?

-A heavy cast-iron Dutch oven is ideal for deep frying with beef tallow.
-Cast iron retains heat exceptionally well, which helps maintain stable oil temperatures even when a cold batch of potatoes is added.
-A pot with at least 4-quart capacity gives you enough tallow depth.
+A heavy cast-iron Dutch oven is ideal.
+Cast iron retains heat exceptionally well, helping maintain stable temperatures even when cold potatoes are added.
+Use a pot with at least 4-quart capacity for enough tallow depth.

 How do I know when the tallow is at the right temperature?

-A clip-on candy or deep-fry thermometer is the reliable method.
-If you do not have one, drop a single fry stick into the fat — at 325°F it should bubble steadily but not aggressively, and at 375°F it should sizzle vigorously and begin browning within 60 seconds.
+A clip-on candy or deep-fry thermometer is the most reliable method.
+No thermometer?
+Drop a single fry stick into the fat — at 325°F it should bubble steadily but not aggressively; at 375°F it should sizzle vigorously and begin browning within 60 seconds.

 What are the best dipping sauces for beef tallow fries?

 Classic ketchup is always a solid choice, but the rich flavor of beef tallow fries pairs exceptionally well with garlic aioli, spicy mayo, or a tangy fry sauce.
-For a truly decadent experience, try dipping them in a warm cheese sauce or a robust beef gravy.
+For something decadent, try a warm cheese sauce or a robust beef gravy.

 How do I prevent my fries from getting soggy?